Liz (American singer): 2013–present

 Liz is Mad Decent's first pop artist and the first woman signed to the label.
 Before signing with Mad Decent, Liz was writing for and working with many different DJs and studios in the EDM community.
 It was through this community that she was introduced to Diplo who later signed her to his label in 2013.

 Throughout 2013, Liz released two EPs and a total of eight songs which included collaborating with producers such as The Picard Brothers, Djemba Djemba, Ryan Hemsworth, and Kevin Seaton.
 She also released the music videos for "Hush" and "U Over Them" during this year.
 The website Kick Kick Snare named Liz as their favorite solo artist of 2013 and stated that her melodies "bend, twist, and weave around the nostalgic backing tracks in just the right way" and that she was "90's influenced, but forward thinking".
 In addition to this, Charli XCX asked her to open for her True Romance U.S. Tour alongside KITTEN.
 It was during this tour that Liz sold her Tour CD.

 In 2014, Liz released her seven track EP Just Like You which she made available to download for free through her SoundCloud.
 She also collaborated with Pharrell Williams for the song "That's My Man," which appeared on The Amazing Spider-Man 2 soundtrack.
 The music video for this song was released the same year as well as her music video for "All Them Boys."

-Liz had met and collaborated with producer Sophie for the song "When I Rule the World" in 2014 but it was not released until 2015.
+In 2014, Liz met and collaborated with producer Sophie for the song "When I Rule the World" which was released in 2015.
 It first appeared in a Samsung commercial and then later appeared in an episode of MTV's Scream.
 Shortly following the song's release was its music video which gained a lot of attention for its over-the-top glossy and early 2000s aesthetic and hyperpop sound.
 The song made both The Guardian's and The Idolator's list for "one of the best songs of 2015."